 FIVE QUESTIONS is where we ask members of the community to talk about how they stay HEALTHY.Dr Damian Gill has adapted his exercise routine around new parenthood and his put his concerns about the environment into action.
+He was disappointed about the lack of global action on climate change.
+So he joined Doctors for the Environment Australia.

 I’m a new parent, and my wife and I are currently introducing solids to our baby.
 We are all big fans of porridge (baby included), and have really upped our porridge game after learning about the world porridge making championship.